python/cpython/Doc/c-api/typeobj.rst

    Do not confuse this field with :c:member:`~PyTypeObject.tp_dict`; that is the dictionary for attributes of the type object itself.

-   The value specifies the offset from the start of the instance structure.
+   The value specifies the offset of the dictionary from the start of the instance structure.

    The :c:member:`~PyTypeObject.tp_dictoffset` should be regarded as write-only.
    To get the pointer to the dictionary call :c:func:`PyObject_GenericGetDict`.